Saving ten years’ worth of work and supporting positive policing

 The first of its kind, Cleveland Police’s ‘Golden Nominal’ project is an award-winning initiative which showcases how the power of better data positively impacts on policing.
 Such was its innovative nature, that the project was recognised at a national level by the Home Office, who provided co-funding from its Innovation Fund.

-Cleaning and matching existing data: A Golden Nominal database used Experian verified reference data to clean existing data and then deduplicate in Experian’s data management platform.
-Intelligent reversible matching rules created in the platform also matched against a number of defined scenarios to ensure the highest possible number of credible matches.
+- Cleaning and matching existing data: A Golden Nominal database uses Experian verified reference data to clean existing data and then deduplicate in Experian’s data management platform.

 A true ‘breakthrough’, it’s created huge opportunities to serve the community better and identify those most vulnerable far more quickly.